X

 • What aspects of our business work well?

-• What do satisfied customers have to say about our business and the goods we produce?
+• What do satisfied customers say about our business and products?

 • What is the USP of our business and products?